mvdw/openbao/README.md

 #### Automated Installation Script

-To automate the installation and configuration of OpenBao, use the provided script `bao.sh`.
+To automate the installation and configuration of OpenBao, use the provided script `openbao.sh`.
 This script handles the following:

 1. Creates a system user and group for OpenBao.
 2. Installs Go.